wardi/wardi.github.io/_pages/video_encoding.md

 This is part two of a two-part series.
 [Read part one here](/bad-apple).

-In this post we encode the full Bad Apple video into 32 kilobytes using an 8-bit lookup table driving an HD44780 display.
+In this post we encode the full Bad Apple video into 32 kilobytes using an 8-bit lookup table to drive an HD44780-powered LCD display.
+We have no CPU so our video "compression" is limited to the features of the LCD display.

-We also juggle 8 CGRAM characters across an 8 x 4 video area to simulate a full bitmap display.
+To make it look like we have more than 8 CGRAM characters we carefully juggle them across the 8 x 4 video area and lean on LCD display persistence for the illusion of a full bitmap display.

 <!--more-->